mdaca/cloud-storage-explorer/README.md

 3. Setup Postgres as a Database Server:
    Postgres should be running and available to store the the application metadata.

-   💡Note:

 # 👋🏻 Introduction

-MDACA Cloud Storage Explorer is built with the following technologies
+To get familiar with MDACA Cloud Storage Explorer, please review the following guides:

 [User Guide](https://mdaca.io/wp-content/uploads/2022/10/MDACA_CloudStorageExplorer_AdminGuide_v3.0.1.pdf)